top of page

 Should I replace my roof before having a solar energy system installed?

 This depends on the condition of your roof.
-Solar panels can last 25-35 years on average, so if your roof is in need of repair, it would be best to do that prior to installation.
+Solar panels can last 25-35 years on average, so if your roof requires repair, it would be best to do that prior to installation.

 Do solar panels cause roof damage?